EmbarkStudios/tame-oauth/README.md

 ## Why not?

-* The only auth flow that is currently implemented is the service account flow for GCP.
-Other flows can be added, but right now that is the only one we need.
+* The only auth flows that is currently implemented is the service account, user credentials and metadata server flow for GCP.
+Other flows can be added, but right now GCP is the only provider we need.
 * There are several other oauth crates available that have many more features and are easier to work with, if you don't care about what HTTP clients they use.
 * This crate requires more boilerplate to use.